 However, in 2003 my father died and left some money to me.
 At the same time, a new-found friend in Brazil contacted me out of a keen interest in some articles I had written and published on my web site.
 After considerable correspondence by email, my Brazilian friend effectively offered me a way of escape, which I took.
 I left for Brazil in 2004.
 My Brazilian friend became my new life companion and agreed to support me completely.

 Her support has been crucial in that, all I have as reward for all my effort of trying to work hard and care for my family in the United Kingdom is an absolute sum total of £92.49 a week State Pension for the rest of my life.
-This is not inflation-protected.
+This is not inflation protected.
 It will thus halve its buying power every decade or so.

 The diagram below maps my wife's 7 devastating relapses against my career path from 1967, when we got married, until when I left the United Kingdom in 2004.

 I write this addendum in the year 2014.
 As far as I know, my wife has never suffered another relapse.
 That's 14 years without a relapse.
-Some suggest that, therefore, this must be because I am no longer there causing them.
+Some assert that, therefore, this must be because I am no longer there causing them.
 If so, then my exit was all for the best.

 I think it is all so shameful, when one considers that under a slightly changed social order, all this suffering, deprivation and hardship simply could not happen.
 In a community-based socio-economy, the burden of mental illness, like everything else, would be shared not only economically, but also socially and spiritually on a day-to-day basis.